Machina II/The Friends & Enemies of Modern Music: Promotion

-Reception
+Critical reception

-Because it was not released conventionally, few professional reviews of the album were published, but those that surfaced were generally positive.
+Because it was not released conventionally, few professional reviews of the album were published; however, those that surfaced were generally positive.
 The A.V.
 Club called it an "artistic high" for the band.
 Pitchfork opined that while the band sounded "energized and at a creative peak", "there isn't really any new ground broken here, but the band revisits nearly every style they've adopted over the years", ultimately concluding that listeners should "take this as a proper farewell to the Smashing Pumpkins" and that "it's a nice album to remember them by".
 AllMusic stated that "As a high-class artifact and a gift to a loyal fan base, Machina II is a winner."
 The Michigan Daily also published a review calling the music "some of the best Pumpkins material to date".

 In April 2010, Billy Corgan commented on the album's reception, stating that: "I think the fan response at the time was very positive, as the fans who were around at the time seemed to like Machina II better than Machina I. That said, Machina I is proving now to be the more influential part of the work for many of the younger bands that I've talked to. [...]
 At the time I saw [releasing the album for free] as a one-time thing.
 I never thought we would see a near collapse of the music business and its dominant control on how music reaches people."

+25th anniversary reissue

+On January 28, 2021, NME reported that the Machina reworking was complete and Billy Corgan stated that it will contain at least 80 songs.
+On March 31, 2025, Corgan announced that a twenty-fifth anniversary box set edition of the material from Machina/The Machines of God and Machina II/The Friends & Enemies of Modern Music would be released on August 22, 2025.
+The new Machina: Aranea Alba Editio contains 80 fully remixed and remastered songs including the majority of Machina II, divided as a 48-song version of a combined Machina and 32 b-sides, outtakes and live cuts.